eddies/home-dashi/README.md

 ```

 ### Add data:
+home-dashi expects two data files, `app/data/domestic.csv` and `app/data/non-domestic.csv`.
-home-dashi expects the file, `app/data/home.csv`.
-This is not included in the GitHub repo, for data privacy reasons.
+These files are not included in the GitHub repo, for data privacy reasons.

 You're done!